 Contributing Editor Sheila Ngoc Pham gives an encompassing look at graphic novels by Vietnamese diasporic comic artists/memoirists from different countries—Thi Bui and GB Tran in the U.S., Clement Baloup and Marcelino Truong in France, and Matt Huynh in Australia.

-On our walk around the immense base of Uluru in central Australia, the guide pointed to the drawings still visible on its walls—and, for a moment, we were transported back into the deep past.
-Drawings have been used since time immemorial to entertain and pass on knowledge, and Aboriginal rock art is among the earliest predecessors of a more contemporary form: comics.
+On our morning walk around the base of Uluru in central Australia, the guide pointed to the drawings still visible on its immense walls—and as we looked at those images, I felt myself being transported back into the deep past.
+After all, drawings have been used since time immemorial to entertain and pass on knowledge, with Aboriginal rock art being among the earliest predecessors of a more contemporary form that continues to flourish: comics.

-Comics have since undergone many iterations—most recently including ‘graphic novels‘—and still draw on the same fundamental power the First Australians wielded, as have many others over time.
-Perhaps there is something inherent about drawing, as well as comics, which mirrors the way we think.
+Comics have since undergone many iterations—most recently including ‘graphic novels‘—and still continue to draw on the same fundamental power the First Australians wielded, as have many others over time.
+This suggests that there is something inherent about drawing, as well as comics, which mirrors the way we think.
 This is what Art Spiegelman suggested when speaking on The Big Interview: “We think in little bursts of language and strong images, high definition images – those images need to be understood and dealt with, not suppressed… It’s a good diagnostic tool for where the problems are.”

-Comics as a form of storytelling has become increasingly complex, with multifaceted stories about history and identity now commonplace.
+Comics as a form of storytelling have become increasingly complex, with multifaceted stories about history and identity now commonplace.
 The works of these Việt kiều artists present perspectives drawn from different ages, classes, and personal circumstances.
 Together they show us the multitude of ways we might enter into our histories and come to terms with how we came to be in the places we are.
-In an essay by comic artist Pat Grant, he talks to fellow Australian comic artist Shaun Tan who believes that:
+In an essay by comic artist Pat Grant in his comic book Blue, he talks to fellow Australian comic artist Shaun Tan who believes that:

 Comics are almost always about memory, about looking back, about making sense of the past.